-Dr Solomon F. BrownI am a Professor of Process and Energy Systems in the Department of Chemical and Biological Engineering at The University of Sheffield.
-I'm the Director of the EPSRC's CDT in Energy Storage and its Applications and lead the Brown Group at Sheffield with ongoing projects funded by the EPSRC, BEIS, DASA, RAEng, the EC and Industry.
+Dr Solomon F. BrownSol is Professor of Process and Energy Systems in the Department of Chemical and Biological Engineering at The University of Sheffield.
+He is the Director of the EPSRC's CDT in Energy Storage and its Applications and leads the Brown Group at TUOS with ongoing projects funded by the EPSRC, BEIS, DASA, RAEng, the EC and Industry.

-My research focusses on mathematical modelling, process analysis and optimisation with a particular focus on clean energy processes, energy storage and energy systems.
+His research focusses on mathematical modelling, process analysis and optimisation with a particular focus on clean energy processes, energy storage and energy systems.
 Key areas include:

 |